ShabbirHasan1/codex-helper/README_EN.md

 ### Upstream retries (default 2 attempts)

-Some upstream failures are transient (network hiccups, 502/503/504/524, or Cloudflare/WAF-like HTML challenge pages). codex-helper can perform a small number of retries **before any response bytes are streamed to the client**, and will try to switch to a different upstream when possible.
+Some upstream failures are transient (network hiccups, 429 rate limits, 502/503/504/524, or Cloudflare/WAF-like HTML challenge pages). codex-helper can perform a small number of retries **before any response bytes are streamed to the client**, and will try to switch to a different upstream when possible.

 - Global defaults live under the `retry` block in `~/.codex-helper/config.json`.
 Environment variables with the same names can override them at runtime (useful for temporary debugging).
 - `CODEX_HELPER_RETRY_MAX_ATTEMPTS=2`: max attempts (default from `retry.max_attempts`; max 8; set to 1 to disable)
-- `CODEX_HELPER_RETRY_ON_STATUS=502,503,504,524`: retry on these status codes (supports ranges like `500-599`)
+- `CODEX_HELPER_RETRY_ON_STATUS=429,502,503,504,524`: retry on these status codes (supports ranges like `500-599`; if upstream returns `Retry-After`, codex-helper will prefer that backoff)
 - `CODEX_HELPER_RETRY_ON_CLASS=upstream_transport_error,cloudflare_timeout,cloudflare_challenge`: retry on these error classes
 - `CODEX_HELPER_RETRY_BACKOFF_MS=200` / `CODEX_HELPER_RETRY_BACKOFF_MAX_MS=2000` / `CODEX_HELPER_RETRY_JITTER_MS=100`: retry backoff (ms)
 - `CODEX_HELPER_RETRY_CLOUDFLARE_CHALLENGE_COOLDOWN_SECS=300` / `CODEX_HELPER_RETRY_CLOUDFLARE_TIMEOUT_COOLDOWN_SECS=60` / `CODEX_HELPER_RETRY_TRANSPORT_COOLDOWN_SECS=30`: upstream cooldown penalties (seconds)